Programs: Computed Tomography, Diagnostic Medical Imaging Nuclear Medicine

 For 13 years, Amy Yarshen was a nuclear medicine technologist at Hinsdale Hospital, working days, nights, weekends, holidays and on-call.

 "Getting called in at 2 a.m. for an emergency exam was not an inconvenience for me," she said.
 "It was an opportunity to help someone in need."

 Now Yarshen is helping students at College of DuPage, where as a student herself she took an introductory class to explore possible career options and discovered Nuclear Medicine.
 She was instantly fascinated by the field and, upon receiving her acceptance letter into the program, read one of the Nuclear Medicine textbooks in its entirety before classes began.

 "As a student at College of DuPage, I received instruction from the most professional and inspirational teachers.
 They created a space where I was comfortable learning, encouraged us to ask questions, and engaged us in the material," she said.
 "These teachers were an instrumental part of me reaching my educational goals.

 "I began teaching as a clinical instructor at the hospital where I worked.
 COD's Nuclear Medicine students would come to the hospital for their clinical education.
 Remembering how nervous I was as a student, I wanted to make them feel comfortable and set the stage for a great clinical rotation.
 I wanted them to have the same exceptional experience I had as a student."

-While maintaining her role as a nuclear medicine technologist and clinical instructor, Yarshen began coordinating the clinical portion of the College's Nuclear Medicine Technology program.
+While maintaining her role as a nuclear medicine technologist and clinical instructor, Yarshen began coordinating the clinical portion of the College's Diagnostic Medical Imaging Nuclear Medicine (DMIN) program.
 At the same time, her love for teaching grew as she worked with more students.

 "It is really exciting to teach them something in class and hear about how they applied their knowledge in the clinical setting," she said.
 "Teaching is a place where I have an opportunity to make a difference in a student’s life.